Erundur-Noldo/word-generator/README.txt

 readme plz >~<

+! ! !
+OUTDATED ! ! !
+I WILL UPDATE IT LATER

 I am Emika, and I made this great thing.
 It's a random word generator running on Python.
 I use it from command line thing, I dunno, figure it out yourself. you can use it, but if you share it, please like, credit me I guess?? also, don't sell it. thank you!! also, if you have questions or requests, my thingy on Discord is 'everyoung_goddess_emika'